eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 $$

 1. If the conditions for Exceptional Halting are met, return a tuple consisting of an empty state, the machine state, accrued sub state, environment, and an empty output.
-2. If the current Operation is $ REVERT$, return a tuple consisting of an empty state, the machine state after deducting gas, accrued sub state, environment, and the machine output.
+2. If the current Operation is $REVERT$, return a tuple consisting of an empty state, the machine state after deducting gas, accrued sub state, environment, and the machine output.
-3. If the machine output is not empty, the execution iterator function $ O$ consumes the output.
+3. If the machine output is not empty, the execution iterator function $O$ consumes the output.

 - For instance, if the current operation is a system operation such as CALL, CALLCODE, [DELEGATECALL](https://github.com/ethereum/execution-specs/blob/9c24cd78e49ce6cb9637d1dabb679a5099a58169/src/ethereum/cancun/vm/instructions/system.py#L542), or STATICCALL, these calls invoke the [generic call function](https://github.com/ethereum/execution-specs/blob/9c24cd78e49ce6cb9637d1dabb679a5099a58169/src/ethereum/cancun/vm/instructions/system.py#L267), setting up a new message and a child EVM process.
-The output of this process is then [written back into the memory](https://github.com/ethereum/execution-specs/blob/9c24cd78e49ce6cb9637d1dabb679a5099a58169/src/ethereum/cancun/vm/instructions/system.py#L325) of the parent EVM process, effectively consuming the output in one iteration of $ O$, which may be utilized in the next iteration.
+The output of this process is then [written back into the memory](https://github.com/ethereum/execution-specs/blob/9c24cd78e49ce6cb9637d1dabb679a5099a58169/src/ethereum/cancun/vm/instructions/system.py#L325) of the parent EVM process, effectively consuming the output in one iteration of $O$, which may be utilized in the next iteration.

 4. In all other scenarios, we simply continue recursively calling the iterator function.
 In simpler terms, this means we proceed with the main interpreter loop

 ##### Normal Halting H

-The $ H_{normalHaltingFunction}$ defines the halting behavior of the EVM under normal circumstances:
+The $H_{normalHaltingFunction}$ defines the halting behavior of the EVM under normal circumstances:

 $$
 H_{normalHaltingFunction}(\mu, Environment_I) \equiv